Voting Rights, Markov Chains, and Optimization by Short Bursts: Conclusion

 This work has some limitations that are worth noting.
 In particular, we do not yet fully understand why short bursts succeed to find political districting plans with many majority-minority districts.
 Though we propose one such explanation in Section \ref{sec:bottleneck}, we do not have evidence to verify it is correct.
-Secondly, we do not consider how the method of optimizing a certain statistic via short bursts performs in other statistical problems outside the setting of political districting.
+We also do not provide evidence as to the best possible choice of burst length.
+Because many burst lengths perform similarly well in our experiments, more experiments beyond the proof-of-concept ones we present here would be needed to determine a statistically significant best choice of optimal burst length.
+More experiments could also shed light on which parameters of the problem (such as which percent of the population the minority group comprises or how the minority population is distributed throughout the state) affect the optimal burst length.
+However, we have observed no patterns so far and are doubtful whether any would emerge, provided the minority population is large enough to comprise a majority in a moderate number of districts.
+Finally, we do not consider how the method of optimizing a certain statistic via short bursts performs in other statistical problems outside the setting of political districting.

 One direction of future work that will likely help us understand why short bursts work well for this problem would be to study the structure of the state space of political districting plans.
-Learning how districting plans are connected to each other by the moves of the Recombination Markov chain and what the energy landscape looks like will be helpful for identifying local maxima, botllenecks, and other structural features that aid or hinder explorations by biased random walks and short bursts.
+Learning how districting plans are connected to each other by the moves of the Recombination Markov chain and what the energy landscape looks like will be helpful for identifying local maxima, bottlenecks, and other structural features that aid or hinder explorations by biased random walks and short bursts.
 Additional future work within the context of political districting includes studying how short bursts perform when optimizing other characteristics of districting plans: while we focus on the number of majority-minority districts, there are many other relevant statistics.
 For example, short bursts could be used to explore districting plans while trying to minimize the number of counties split between two districts, the compactness or competitiveness of districts, or the partisan balance of the state.
 It is not clear that short bursts would perform similarly well on these statistics.
 Exploration in this direction could also help explain why short bursts perform as well as they do for maximizing majority-minority districts and consequently how they might perform in settings unrelated to political districting.